 - Continue to cook over medium low heat until the sauce has thickened, about 10 minutes.

-- To cook, drop carefully into salted boiling water and remove immediately as they have all floated to the surface.
+- To cook, drop the gnocchi carefully into salted boiling water and remove immediately as they have all floated to the surface.

 - Drain, return to the pot and add half the sauce.

 - Gently toss the gnocchi to coat with the sauce, then spoon the gnocchi into individual bowls.

 - Serve the gnocchi, with an extra scoop of sauce on top.

 - Pass the grated cheese at the table.

 Nutrition Information:Yield: 4 Serving Size: 1

 Amount Per Serving: Calories: 883Total Fat: 52gSaturated Fat: 26gTrans Fat: 1gUnsaturated Fat: 22gCholesterol: 222mgSodium: 677mgCarbohydrates: 77gFiber: 6gSugar: 9gProtein: 21g